Stew-McD/T-reX/docs/source/usage.rst

 Command Line
 ------------

-You should clone the repo, navigate to the ``WasteAndMaterialFootprint`` folder, and then run the program using:
+You should clone the repo, navigate to the ``T-reX`` folder, and then run the program using:

 .. code-block:: bash

-    python src/WasteAndMaterialFootprint/main.py
+    python src/T-reX/main.py

-Configuration files can be found in `src/WasteAndMaterialFootprint/config/`.
+Configuration files can be found in `src/T-reX/config/`.
 These can be edited before running the main script.

 Python Module
 -------------